danielbodart/portical/README.md

 ## Overview
 Portical is a docker container designed to manage UPnP port forwarding rules for Docker containers.
-It allows users to set up port forwarding based on container labels and supports updating these rules periodically.
+It allows users to set up port forwarding just by setting a single label on their container.
 It was inspired by [Traefik Proxy](https://traefik.io/traefik/) autoconfiguration of HTTP port forwarding rules.

 ## Requirements